-Save your batteries for the Region’s next curbside collection or dispose of your single-use A, AA, AAA, C, D, 9-volt or button cell batteries:
+If you miss your battery collection day, dispose of your single–use A, AA, AAA, C, D, 9–volt or button cell batteries:

 - In a battery recycling barrel at participating libraries, community centres, municipal facilities and retailers throughout Mississauga, Brampton and Caledon.

 - At a local retailer who accepts single–use batteries.
 Visit Orange Drop to find a participating retailer near you.

 - At any Peel Community Recycling Centre (CRC).
 (Peel CRCs also accept rechargeable batteries and wet–cell automotive batteries.)

 Along with your garbage, recycling and organics, the Region collects some oversized items, small appliances and furniture from the curb free of charge on your regular garbage collection day.